Start a Free Chat

 About the Hospital

 The hospital’s haematology department is one of China’s most respected, with deep expertise in NMPA-approved CAR-T protocols, bone marrow transplantation for lymphoma, leukaemia, and multiple myeloma, and complex haematological malignancies.
-Ruijin’s haematology team has been involved in landmark Chinese clinical trials for novel haematological therapies and is a reference centre for difficult or relapsed cases referred from across China.
+Ruijin’s haematology team has been involved in landmark Chinese clinical trials for novel haematological therapies and is a reference center for difficult or relapsed cases referred from across China.

-The International Medical Centre (IMC) at Ruijin is one of Shanghai’s most experienced for international patient coordination.
+The International Medical Center (IMC) at Ruijin is one of Shanghai’s most experienced for international patient coordination.
 Staff are well-versed in the documentation required for S2 medical visa applications and have supported hundreds of international patients through the process.
 China Care works directly with the IMC to coordinate case referrals, ensure smooth admissions, and manage documentation for both treatment and visa purposes.

 "Ruijin’s depth in haematology and endocrinology reflects over a century of clinical development — combined with an IMC that genuinely understands what international patients need to navigate China’s healthcare system."